felipevw/Applied-Deep-Neural-Networks-Exercises/README.md

-# Exercises of Deep Learning in Tensorflow
+# Exercises of Applied Deep Learning

+A variety of exercises and test of deep learning across mutiple platforms

 Index